 As I mentioned earlier, medicinal mushrooms are known to work even better at boosting immunity when taken together with one another as opposed to just individually.
 Therefore, you want to start thinking outside the box about how you can start incorporating these “magic” medical foods into your everyday diet.

-Editor’s Note: This article first appeared in the October & November 2015 edition of TTAC’s Insiders member newsletter.
-It has been updated and republished in October 2019.
+Editor’s Note: This article was first published in 2015.
+It has been updated and republished in February 2024.

 7 Mushrooms for Cancer Care and Prevention: